|What is the most important information I should know about XALKORI? |

 - cough with or without mucous

 - Heart problems.
 XALKORI may cause very slow, very fast, or abnormal heartbeats.
-Your healthcare provider may check your heart during treatment with XALKORI.
+Your healthcare provider may check your pulse rate and blood pressure regularly during treatment with XALKORI.
 Tell your healthcare provider right away if you feel dizzy or faint or have abnormal heartbeats.
 Tell your healthcare provider if you take any heart or blood pressure medicines.

-- Vision problems.
+- Severe vision problems.
 Vision problems are common with XALKORI.
 These problems usually happen within 1 week of starting treatment with XALKORI.
 Vision problems with XALKORI can be severe and may cause partial or complete loss of vision in one or both eyes.
-Your healthcare provider may stop XALKORI and refer you to an eye healthcare provider if you develop severe vision problems during treatment with XALKORI.
-Tell your healthcare provider right away if you have any loss of vision or any change in vision, including:
+Your healthcare provider may hold or permanently stop your treatment with XALKORI and refer you to an eye specialist if any vision problems develop during treatment with XALKORI.
+Tell your healthcare provider right away if you have any new vision problems, loss of vision or any change in vision, including:

 - double vision